A number of expats living in Ho Chi Minh City have shared their opinions with Tuoi Tre News on how we should engage in public debates.

 Having a healthy culture of debate

-Having a healthy culture of debate is important in every country because it helps us to improve our society and to make decisions about what kind of behavior and morals is acceptable.
+Having a healthy culture of debate is important in every country because it helps us to improve our society and to make decisions about what kind of behavior and morals are acceptable.
 The way to have a healthy culture of debate is to have a well-educated society.
 If a society is highly literate, then people are free to research and read for themselves.
 In a healthy debate, people may disagree but to avoid causing offense, it is important to use facts and evidence and to ask questions.
 When we behave well, we have so much knowledge to gain.

-Joshua Reed is seen in a photo he provided to Tuoi Tre News.
+Joshua Reed is seen in a photo he provided to Tuoi Tre News

-I am from the U.S. and the laws about what one can say on social media are not very strict, however, people on social media are very focused on getting evidence and support.
+I am from the US and the laws about what one can say on social media are not very strict, however, people on social media are very focused on getting evidence and support.
 So even in conversations between friends, people are talking about good news sources and critical thinking.
 In our modern society, Internet trolls or bullies are people who enjoy arguing and intimidating others.
 Bullies have always existed and I do not think that new technology means that there are more bullies, but it does make it easier for them to be heard.
 Most people use social media and technology for good reasons: keeping in touch with their family, working, studying, and relaxing.
 Most of the time I see young people using social media to stay in touch with family and friends, make plans, and keep in contact about school work.
-The trolls have always existed, the Internet has just given them a new way to have an audience, and I truly believe the bad actors would behave badly whether they had the Internet or just an old-fashioned pencil and paper.
+The internet trolls have always existed, the internet has just given them a new way to have an audience, and I truly believe the bad actors would behave badly whether they had the internet or just an old-fashioned pencil and paper.
 However, all of the social media platforms include a way to block bullies and it is important that everyone know how to protect themselves online.

 It is never too young to encourage children to think critically.
 Learning to read, encouraging children to be curious, ask questions, learn about things that interest them and share information, these are all ways that teach children how to use words to solve disagreements.
-Technology is only going to continue to be part of our life, and we all have a responsibility to teach children to respect and behave toward others the same whether they are sitting in a chair next to us or at a computer 10,000 km away.
+Technology is only going continue to be part of our life, and we all have a responsibility to teach children to respect and behave toward others the same whether they are sitting in a chair next to us or at a computer 10.000 km away.

 Joshua Reed, staff at RMIT International University